SKY-ALIN/regta-period/README.md

 $$\ \Delta t = t - t_{unix} $$

-Let $T$ be our period.
+Let $T$ be our regular period.
 Thus, to calculate time until the next moment we must subtract from our period the remainder of the division by the period.
 Final function to calculate time until the next moment since current looks following: